In year 7 students have 25 lessons a week, these are allotted as follows:

 • Developing skills and aspirations

-Careers, teamwork and enterprise skills, and raising aspirations
+Careers, teamwork, enterprise skills, and raising aspirations

 • Diversity